CreatCodeBuild/deno-graphql/remote-graph/readme.md

 # GraphQL Remote Type
 `RemoteType` is a library that helps you to execute remote GraphQL resolvers in a remote schema as if they are local and is build on top of `graphql.js`.

-In contract of Apollo Federation, it needs __zero modification__ of your local schema nor any modification of the remote schema.
+In contrast of Apollo Federation, it needs __zero modification__ of your local schema nor any modification of the remote schema.

 As a byproduct, the __zero-modification__ principle enables you to merge 3rd party schema, which you have no control, into your schema.
 Therefore, your frontend or mobile clients can treat in-house schema and 3rd party schema as one unified API.